Ninian Stephen

 Stephen was born in England to Scottish parents.
 As a child he lived for periods in France, Germany, Scotland, and Switzerland, eventually arriving in Australia at the age of 16.
 Stephen served with the Australian Army during World War II, and after the war entered the legal profession.
 He became one of Australia's leading constitutional lawyers.
 Stephen was appointed to the Supreme Court of Victoria in 1970, and then to the High Court in 1972, aged 48.
 He was considered a member of the court's "moderate centre".
 In 1982, Stephen was appointed governor-general on the recommendation of Malcolm Fraser.
 He approved two double dissolutions during his time in office, the only governor-general to do so.
 After his term expired, Stephen remained active in public life as a conservationist and member of various international tribunals.
-He died at the age of 94, making him Australia's longest-lived governor-general.

 Early life

 Stephen was born in Nettlebed, Oxfordshire, England, to Scottish parents, Barbara (née Cruickshank) and Frederick Brown Stephen.
-His father, a chauffeur, poultry farmer and motorcycle courier in the First World War, left the family shortly after his birth, emigrating to Canada and starting a new family; his son was told that he had died, and did not learn the truth until 2003.
+His father, a chauffeur, poultry farmer and motorcycle courier in World War I, left the family shortly after his birth, emigrating to Canada and starting a new family; his son was told that he had died, and did not learn the truth until 2003.
 Stephen's mother, formerly a lady's maid was a paid companion for Nina Mylne, the wealthy heiress of the Queensland pastoralist Graham Mylne; his given name was in her honour.
 During his early childhood, the three of them lived for periods in Switzerland (Geneva where he was christened and Montreaux), France (Paris, Cannes, and Saint-Cast-le-Guildo) and Germany (Wiesbaden), where Mylne took him to Nuremberg for the 1938 Reichsparteitag Grossdeutschland (5-12 September) which he photographed.
 They eventually moved to Edinburgh in 1929 so Stephen could begin his formal schooling.

 Mylne paid for Stephen's education, which took place in Scotland (George Watson's College and Edinburgh Academy), London (St Paul's School), and Switzerland (Chillon College, Montreux).
-He and Mylne generally travelled together, while his mother remained in Scotland and ran a boardinghouse.
+He and Mylne generally traveled together, while his mother remained in Scotland and ran a boardinghouse.
 In 1940, the three of them moved to Melbourne to avoid the war, booking first into the Oriental Hotel then taking a flat in Linden Hall opposite Scotch College which Stephen attended for two terms, and was then accepted into the University of Melbourne to study law.